zooniverse/galaxy-zoo-touch-table/README.md

 ## Log Files
 Log files are placed in a system's "Documents" folder under a "TouchTable_Logs" subdirectory.
 This should happen in debug and release builds, although logs are only committed in debug if the screen is X'ed out, as opposed to clicking "Stop Debugging" in Visual Studio.

+## Offline First
+The app is set to run smoothly through temporary internet outages.
+When offline, finished classifications are placed in a queue and kept there until internet connection is established again.
+Internet connection is checked with each classification submitted, and queued classifications are submitted if internet is available.
+However, if the application is closed without internet access, all classifications held in the queue will be lost.

+When offline, workflow information is loaded via a static workflow stored on the app.
+Subject images are collected through the local subject folder (when available) and classification counts are retrieved from the local database.
+However, the background space cutout in the center of the app will appear black as connection to a third party cutout service is required to retrieve the correct cutout image from a region of space.

 ## Using a Local Database
-The touch table is setup to use a local database to query subject locations based on Right Ascension and Declination.
+The app is setup to use a local database to query subject locations based on Right Ascension and Declination.
 In order for the app to run correctly, a SQLite database (.db) should be inserted in the system's "Documents" folder with the following paths:

 - **Staging:** GZ_Staging_Subjects.db
 - **Production:** GZ_Production_Subjects.db